dsosnoski/concur5/README.md

 ============

-The [fifth article in my JVM Concurrency series](http://www.ibm.com/developerworks/library/j-jvmc5/index.html) on IBM developerWorks, "Acting asynchronously with Akka", gives an introduction to Akka programming.
-It uses parallel examples in Scala, generic Java, and Java 8.
+The [fifth article in my JVM Concurrency series](http://www.ibm.com/developerworks/library/j-jvmc5/index.html) on IBM developerWorks, "Acting asynchronously with Akka", gives an introduction to Akka programming using parallel examples in Scala, generic Java, and Java 8.
 The article text focuses mostly on the Scala code for demonstrating Akka features, but you can find the full code in this repository.